nuwrldnf8r/ilp-lnd/README.md

 * If you run `update.js` in the main dir it watches for any updates and copies the change to all of the docker containers so you can test as you go.
 * creating channels require 3 confirmations.
 Running `environment/mine.js` will generate 1 block every 10 secs.
 Or you can just run it manually - `docker-compose run btcctl generate 3`

+### TODO:

+* `sendMoney` & `_handleMoney` aren't implemented correctly - was following the current lnd plugin.
+* some rethinking around setting up channels - at the moment the server plugin waits for the client.
+This isn't necesarry - was a workaround while trying to get to grips with `_handleData`